Assistance to the African Union

 Since 2005, at the request of the African Union (AU), NATO has been providing different forms of support to the AU.
 The AU is a regional organisation which brings together 54 African member states.
 It was established in Addis Ababa, Ethiopia in 2002 and requested NATO support as early as 2005 for the AU Mission in Sudan (AMIS) in the province of Darfur.

-- NATO first started assisting the African Union (AU) in 2005, when it provided support to AMIS – the AU mission in Darfur, Sudan.
+- NATO started assisting the African Union (AU) in 2005, when it provided support to AMIS – the AU mission in Darfur, Sudan – the first NATO mission on the African continent.

 - AMIS transferred to the UN/AU Mission in Darfur (UNAMID) end 2007 and NATO’s support was no longer required.